gabrielblain/SPIChanges/README.md

 dispersion of the SPI frequency distributions.

-The package depends on R (\>= 2.10) and imports the following packages: dplyr, gamlss, gamlss.dist, lubridate, splines2, spsUtil, stats, and zoo.
+The package depends on R (\>= 2.10) and imports the following packages: lubridate, zoo, gamlss, gamlss.dist, stats, spsUtil, dplyr, and MuMIn.

 ## Installation